 My debut contemporary romance was released in February 2015 and is available from Amazon.
+Read an excerpt below and watch the book trailer.

 ‘This book gives what we want from a contemporary romance, escapism with… a story that is interesting and which maybe isn’t quite as predictable as you might expect.’
 TheTBRPile.com